tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
-			<td>URI referencing the technical format of the resource (file format or physical medium).</td>
+			<td>An IRI denoting the technical format of the resource (file format or physical medium).
+The IRI SHOULD be from the Audubon Core Controlled Vocabulary for Dublin Core format.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>See DCMI User_Guide, <a href="https://www.dublincore.org/resources/userguide/publishing_metadata/#dcterms:format">https://www.dublincore.org/resources/userguide/publishing_metadata/#dcterms:format</a>, for examples.
-See also the entry for dc:format in the Audubon Core term list document and see the DCMI FAQ on DC and DCTERMS Namespaces, <a href="https://web.archive.org/web/20171126043657/https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md">https://web.archive.org/web/20171126043657/https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md</a>, for discussion of the rationale for terms in two namespaces.
-Normal practice is to use the same Label if both are provided.
+			<td>In cases where an IRI for the format does not exist in the controlled vocabulary, a provider can omit this property and provide a media type or file extension value for dc:format.
+See the DCMI FAQ on DC and DCTERMS Namespaces, <a href="https://web.archive.org/web/20171126043657/https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md">https://web.archive.org/web/20171126043657/https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md</a>, for discussion of the rationale for terms in two namespaces.
 Labels have no effect on information discovery and are only suggestions.</td>
 		</tr>
 	</tbody>
 </table>